-The application of the participation exemption regime or the domestic exemption of dividend withholding tax (see 3.2 and 5.1 above.) does not require obtaining an advance tax ruling ('ATR'), although this is possible.
+The application of the participation exemption regime or the domestic exemption of dividend withholding tax (see 3.2, 3.3 and 5.1 above) does not require obtaining an advance tax ruling ('ATR'), although this is possible.

-ATRs are regularly granted in relation to the participation exemption, non-resident taxation and the dividend withholding taxation rules (see under 5.1 and 6 above).
+ATRs are regularly granted in relation to the participation exemption, non-resident taxation and the dividend withholding taxation rules.
 The Dutch tax authorities also grant rulings on the application of Pillar Two.